 • The event will start in Parking Lot 5.
 There will be spots there for about 100 or so cars.
 After that lot fills up you will be required to park in Parking Lot 4, at the bottom of the map below.
 Please keep in mind that that is about a 1/3rd mile walk from the starting line.

 • All participants receive a complimentary hot breakfast with their race entry, featuring eggs, French toast, roasted potatoes, baked goods, and more.
 We’re also offering a limited number of breakfast tickets for friends and family who want to enjoy a meal while cheering you on.
-If your supporters would like to join, please share this link so they can secure their tickets ASAP!

 • A water station will be located near the start/finish line, along with designated tables for individualized bottle service.
-If you requested bottle service, you can find your table assignment here.

 Additional Information